 - 840 ID tags: Also referenced as animal identification

 number (AIN).
 These tags have 15 digits beginning with 840, which is the numeric

 identification number, available from ODA, to purchase these tags.
-These tags may be purchased directly from commercial vendors, or ODA has a limited number of white button RFID tags that can be provided free of charge to producers (PIN number required).
+These tags may be purchased directly from commercial vendors (PIN number required).

 - 840 RFID OVC tags: These tags are specific 840 ID tags as described above that are orange color and imprinted with "OCV."
 ODA will provide these to accredited veterinarians for use when performing official calfhood brucellosis vaccinations.